Introduction

 about the analog world (encoding the continuous into the discrete) or performing calculations

-describe the simplest of on-screen transformations in the program: bouncing the ball
+that together describe the simplest of on-screen transformations in the program: bouncing

-back and forth across the screen.
-Here there can be no delineated point at which the
+the ball back and forth across the screen.
+Here there can be no delineated point at

-analog (phosphors on the screen, current in circuits) has been transformed into the
+which the analog (phosphors on the screen, current in circuits) has been transformed

-digital, a threshold beyond which all coded manipulations are in a simulated, digital
+into the digital, a threshold beyond which all coded manipulations are in a simulated,

 The mathematical components of code exert control over the system, but the system